dlang/DIPs/DIPs/1NNN-PJB.md

-One possible alternative to exceptions, [proposed by Vladimir Panteleev][SuccessType], is for a function to return an error code wrapped in a `struct` that `assert`s (or `throw`s) in its destructor at runtime if it has not been used (i.e., by calling a particular method).
+One possible alternative to exceptions, [proposed by Vladimir Panteleev][SuccessType], is for a function to return an error code wrapped in a `struct` that `assert`s (or `throw`s) in its destructor at runtime if it has not been used (where "using" means calling a particular method).
 While this addresses some of the use-cases above, it has several shortcomings compared to `@nodiscard`.

 1. It reports ignored errors at runtime rather than compile time.
 2. It cannot be used directly with functions written in other languages.